Azure/Virtual-Machine-Restore-Points/Cross Region VM Restore Points/Cross Region VM Restore Points.md

 **Question: Can I copy restore points from a source to a target region out-of-order?**
 Answer: No

-**Question: Can I copy of Restore Points from different source Restore Points Collections to the same Restore Points Collection in the target region?**
+**Question: Can I copy of Restore Points from different source Restore Point Collections to the same Restore Points Collection in the target region?**
 Answer: No

 **Question: Can I exclude disks while copying restore points from source region to target region?**